corda/corda/docs/source/joining-a-compatibility-zone.rst

 4. It creates the node's keystore and trust store using the received certificates

-5. It creates and stores the node's TLS keys and legal identity key
+5. It creates and stores the node's TLS keys and legal identity key along with their corresponding certificate-chains

 .. note:: You can exit the utility at any time if the approval process is taking longer than expected.
 The request process will resume on restart as long as the ``--initial-registration`` flag is specified.